-There were times when original creations and inventions of genius’ were stolen or reproduced by others, and those who deserved all the applause and credit had no other choice, but to feel depressed and sulk.
-But, the situation has undergone a sea of change and today creative people need not be afraid of theft or reproduction of their brilliant ideas or creations as there are legal provisions that are enough to deter others from copying an individual’s brilliance.
-The words like copyright, patent, and trademark have become commonplace today.
-However, despite knowing that these are measures to deter others from copying ones efforts, there are many who remain confused between provisions and features of patent and trademark.
+The type of work they protect is the basis for the difference between patent and trademark.
+There were times when original creations and inventions of geniuses were stolen or reproduced by others and those who deserved all the applause and credit had no other choice, but to feel depressed and sulk.
+However, the situation has undergone a sea of changes over the time.
+Today, creative people need not be afraid of theft or reproduction of their brilliant ideas or creations as there are legal provisions that are enough to deter others from copying an individual’s brilliance.
+The terms like copyright, patent, and trademark have become commonplace today.
+However, despite knowing that these are measures to deter others from copying one’s efforts, there are many who remain confused between provisions and features of patent and trademark.
 This article attempts to highlight these differences to let people make use of either of the two depending upon their requirements.

-If you are an artist or an author, it is copyright that is the protector of any piece of music or text that you have produced and are worried anyone else might copy or reproduce it.
+If you are an artist or an author, it is copyright that is the protector of any piece of music or text that you have produced.
+Copyright protects your work from anyone else who might copy or reproduce it.
 If you get your piece or composition registered under copyright Act 1976, you get sole rights to reproduce your original work publicly without the fear of it being copied by others.

-Trademark is something (a logo, a text, sound, a mascot, or an image) that is associated with the products and services of a company, and is helpful in allowing customers to recall about the company when they see or hear this trademark.
+Trademark is something (a logo, a text, sound, a mascot, or an image) that is associated with the products and services of a company.
+A trademark is helpful in allowing customers to recall about the company when they see or hear this trademark.
 Who can forget the logo of McDonald’s and KFC and their value for their respective companies in bringing in more customers and generating more sales?
-If you have a trademark that is really helpful to you, you better get it registered in the trademark and patent office to deter others from adopting a similar or deceptively similar logo being adopted by your rival.
+If you have a trademark that is really helpful to you, it is advisable to get it registered in the trademark and patent office.
+This will help you deter others from adopting a similar or deceptively similar logo.

 What is the difference between Patent and Trademark?